daniil-loban/flexy-calendar/README.md

     .
     ├── calendar
     │   ├── base
-    │   │   └── base_plugin.mjs  // base class for plugins in development
+    │   │   └── base_plugin.mjs  // a base class for plugins in development
-    │   ├── calendar.js          // main class of the webcomponent
+    │   ├── calendar.js          // a main class of the webcomponent
     │   ├── calendar_model.mjs   // a model of data for ui
     │   ├── config.mjs           // default config for a webcomponent instance
     │   ├── constants.mjs        // some global constants with API names